Arguments Summary Day 3: January 31, 2018.

 Today, Mr Prashant Bhushan, representing one of the Petitioners, began by placing two issues before the court.
-The first being the new wave of deportation of Rohingya refugees, and the second being the inhuman living conditions of the Rohingya refugees where access to schools and medical facilities are denied to them.
-He argued that the living conditions are so bad so that 80% have fled the country and those who are trying to enter India are being pushed back by BSF forces with the use of stun guns, chilli sprays, and grenades.
-Mr. Bhushan submitted that the ‘non-refoulment’ principle, which prohibits the State from returning refugees to the country of their persecution, should apply to Rohingyas currently residing in India as well as those wanting to come to India.
+The first concerns the new wave of deportation of Rohingya refugees.
+This has led to the inhuman living conditions of the Rohingya refugees where access to schools and medical facilities are being denied to them.
+He argued that the living conditions are so bad so that 80% have fled the country and those who are trying to enter India are being pushed back by the Border Security Forces (BSF) forces with the use of sten guns, chilli sprays, and grenades.
+Mr. Bhushan submitted that the ‘non-refoulement’ principle, which prohibits the State from returning refugees to the country of their persecution, should apply to Rohingyas currently residing in India as well as those wanting to come to India.

 Mr Rajeev Dhavan, appearing for an intervenor, interjected to voice his arguments.
-He said that the principle of ‘non-refoulment’ is a part of the right to asylum, which has been upheld in several High Court decisions.
+He said that the principle of ‘non-refoulement’ is a part of the right to asylum, which has been upheld in several High Court decisions.
 He expressed regret that the government is suggesting that it has absolute power to refuse refuge to Rohingyas and turn them away at the border.
 He urged the court to establish the right to Refugee Determination on the same lines as was done for Chakmas and other refugees.
-He reiterated that if a Rohingya refugee, facing well-founded fears of persecution, is refused entry, then India would be in derogation of various International Conventions and High Court judgments and would be violating human rights.
+He reiterated that if a Rohingya refugee, facing well-founded fears of persecution, is refused entry, then India would be in derogation of various International Conventions and High Court judgments as well as violating human rights.

 The court has granted the Union of India 4 weeks time to respond to the averments made today, and the matter has been posted for 7th March 2018.